tufantunc/node-console-success/README.md

 This package supports most common browsers and node versions.
 To check this on your browser, [click here](https://codepen.io/tufantunc/pen/XWbggaa)

+It's only 584 bytes and 354 bytes gzipped.

 ## Install
 ```
 npm install console-success --save